 Historians can date that back to Northern Europe in the 17th and 18th centuries.
 This is when Christmas trees were actually hung upside down from the ceiling, like a chandelier.
 Imagine the neck pains decorating a tree this way.

 Soon, we started sitting trees up in Christmas tree stands.
 Then in 1890, the first electric Christmas tree lights were mass-produced in the United States, to help decorate these trees.
 Thomas Edison’s assistant, Edward Johnson was actually the person behind that idea.

 Before that, people used small candles to decorate and light up the tree.
-Fortunately the new electric light tradition was a much safer alternative to putting open flames on the tree.
-By 1900, large illuminated Christmas trees started appearing in store fronts all around the country.
+Fortunately, the new electric light tradition was a much safer alternative to putting open flames on the tree.
+By 1900, large illuminated Christmas trees started appearing in storefronts all around the country.

 Now, we have everything from moving, multi-colored Christmas lights, to animatronic trees.
-Simply put, technology has changed Christmas trees over time, but the symbolism and meaning behind Christmas trees has still stayed the same.
+Simply put, technology has changed Christmas trees over time, but the symbolism and meaning behind Christmas trees have still stayed the same.

 Christmas Tree Symbolism and Meaning